yunuskorkmaz/docs.tr-tr/docs/visual-basic/language-reference/xml-literals/xml-cdata-literal.md

 ## <a name="parts"></a>Bölümler
  `<![CDATA[`
  Gerekli.
-XML CDATA bölümünün başlangıcını gösterir.
+Denotes the start of the XML CDATA section.

  `content`
  Gerekli.
-XML CDATA bölümünde görünecek metin içeriği.
+Text content to appear in the XML CDATA section.

  `]]>`
  Gerekli.
-Bölümün sonunu gösterir.
+Denotes the end of the section.

 ## <a name="return-value"></a>Dönüş Değeri
- Bir <xref:System.Xml.Linq.XCData> nesne.
+ An <xref:System.Xml.Linq.XCData> object.

 ## <a name="remarks"></a>Açıklamalar
- XML CDATA kısımları, kendisini içeren XML ile birlikte dahil edilmelidir, ancak ayrıştırılmaz olması gereken ham metni içerir.
-Bir XML CDATA bölümü, herhangi bir metin içerebilir.
-Bu, ayrılmış XML karakterleri içerir.
-XML CDATA bölümü "]] >" dizisiyle biter.
-Bu, aşağıdaki noktaları gösterir:
+ XML CDATA sections contain raw text that should be included, but not parsed, with the XML that contains it.
+A XML CDATA section can contain any text.
+This includes reserved XML characters.
+The XML CDATA section ends with the sequence "]]>".
+This implies the following points:

-- Gömülü ifade sınırlayıcıları geçerli XML CDATA içeriği olduğundan, bir XML CDATA değişmez değerinde gömülü bir ifade kullanamazsınız.
+- You cannot use an embedded expression in an XML CDATA literal because the embedded expression delimiters are valid XML CDATA content.

-- "]] >" Değerini içeremediğinden `content` XML CDATA bölümleri iç içe geçirilemez.
+- XML CDATA sections cannot be nested, because `content` cannot contain the value "]]>".

- Bir değişkene bir XML CDATA sabit değeri atayabilir veya onu bir XML öğesi değişmez değerine dahil edebilirsiniz.
+ You can assign an XML CDATA literal to a variable, or include it in an XML element literal.

 > [!NOTE]
-> Bir XML sabit değeri birden fazla satıra yayılabilir, ancak satır devamlılık karakterlerini kullanmaz.
-Bu sayede bir XML belgesinden içerik kopyalayabilir ve doğrudan bir Visual Basic programına yapıştırabilirsiniz.
+> An XML literal can span multiple lines but does not use line continuation characters.
+This enables you to copy content from an XML document and paste it directly into a Visual Basic program.

- Visual Basic derleyici, XML CDATA değişmez değerini <xref:System.Xml.Linq.XCData.%23ctor%2A> oluşturucuya bir çağrıya dönüştürür.
+ The Visual Basic compiler converts the XML CDATA literal to a call to the <xref:System.Xml.Linq.XCData.%23ctor%2A> constructor.

 ## <a name="example"></a>Örnek
- Aşağıdaki örnek, "Literal \<XML > etiketleri içerebilir" metnini içeren bir CDATA bölümü oluşturur.
+ The following example creates a CDATA section that contains the text "Can contain literal \<XML> tags".

  [!code-vb[VbXMLSamples#23](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbXMLSamples/VB/XMLSamples11.vb#23)]